-The Ian Potter Southbank Centre – A new home for Melbourne Conservatorium of Music
+The Ian Potter Southbank Centre – A new home for the Melbourne Conservatorium of Music

-The Melbourne Conservatorium will relocate from its historic home in Parkville to new state-of-the-art teaching, learning, rehearsal and performance spaces at The Ian Potter Southbank Centre, designed by leading architect John Wardle and supported by The Ian Potter Foundation, The Myer Foundation and family and the Victorian Government.
+The Melbourne Conservatorium has relocated from its historic home in Parkville to new state-of-the-art teaching, learning, rehearsal and performance spaces at The Ian Potter Southbank Centre, designed by leading architect John Wardle and supported by The Ian Potter Foundation, The Myer Foundation and family and the Victorian Government.

-The Ian Potter Southbank Centre will offer state-of-the-art teaching, learning, rehearsal and performance facilities in a building designed by leading architect John Wardle.
+The new Ian Potter Southbank Centre offers state-of-the-art teaching, learning, rehearsal and performance facilities in a building designed by leading architect John Wardle.

-The $104.5 million project is the centrepiece of a once-in-a-generation transformation of arts training facilities on the University of Melbourne’s Southbank campus, and will consolidate Conservatorium staff and students with staff and students of the Victorian College of the Arts in the heart of Melbourne's Arts Precinct.
+The $109 million project is the centrepiece of a once-in-a-generation transformation of arts training facilities on the University of Melbourne’s Southbank campus, and consolidates Conservatorium staff and students with staff and students of the Victorian College of the Arts in the heart of Melbourne's Arts Precinct.

-With significant support from The Ian Potter Foundation and The Myer Foundation and family, the project will include a 400-plus-seat auditorium, as well as a public square that will contribute to the community space plan for the Melbourne Arts Precinct Blueprint.
+With significant support from The Ian Potter Foundation and The Myer Foundation and family, the project includes a 400-plus-seat auditorium, as well as a public square that will contribute to the community space plan for the Melbourne Arts Precinct Blueprint.

 Minister for Creative Industries Martin Foley said the Victorian Government was proud to partner with the University of Melbourne – and with its philanthropic supporters The Ian Potter Foundation and The Myer Foundation and family – to make the Ian Potter Southbank Centre project happen.